A Critic's Meta Review: 5/5

 I like Hollywood as much as anyone else, which is to say that I tolerate the constant stream of big-budget bullshit they pump out like mother’s milk on the off chance that I might stumble into a little fragment of gold that I can siphon some joy from.

-At least, that has traditionally been my approach towards the consumption of cinema.
+At least, that has traditionally been my approach toward the consumption of cinema.
 However, after watching Satyajit Ray’s Apu Trilogy, I have started to look at movies in a new light.
 No longer am I to be a willing participant in the propping up of an industry that relies solely on the public’s short attention span and inability to bring it upon themselves to think critically about issues of substance.

 Issues like hospital workers not being paid adequate wages for all of the highly taxing duties they must tend to - duties that can sometimes be the deciding factor in a patient’s living status.